-Hellenic Petroleum Finance PLC was incorporated as a public limited company in England and Wales on 2 November 2005 and is a wholly owned subsidiary of HELLENiQ ENERGY Holdings S.A., a company incorporated in Greece.
+HELLENIQ ENERGY FINANCE PLC ("HEF"), which changed its name from "Hellenic Petroleum Finance PLC" on 25 July 2023, was incorporated as a public limited company in England and Wales on 2 November 2005 and is a wholly owned subsidiary of HELLENIQ ENERGY Holdings S.A., a company incorporated in Greece.
 The Company engages in raising finance in the international capital markets for the purposes of funding the activities of other companies within the Group in line with the Group's business strategy.

-2. ACCOUNTING POLICIES
+2. MATERIAL ACCOUNTING POLICIES